CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast route-import from-vrf

-Provides commands to configure the VRF from which route leaking occurs for the IPv4 ddress family.
+Provides commands to configure the VRF from which route leaking occurs for the IPv4 address family.

 - - -

 ## nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast route-import from-vrf list \<leak-vrf-id\>

-Configures the VRF from which to import routes.You can specify multiple VRFs.
+Configures the VRF from which to import routes.
+You can specify multiple VRFs.

 ### Command Syntax